ecnepsnai/configsync/README.md

 If you are using a remote, you need to clone the repository first.
 A remote with the name specified in `remote_name` must already exist for ConfigSync to work - it will not create it for you.

-In either case, ConfigSync will always work in a branch named of the hostname of the system.
+In either case, ConfigSync will always work in a branch named of the hostname of the system, or `branch_name` if defined in the configuration file.